2021-2026 PROPOSED TOURISM BUSINESS IMPROVEMENT DISTRICT

 Is this being done because the City of Avalon is taking away funding for Tourism Promotions?

 For several years as the City enters its annual budget discussions, reduced funding of Tourism Promotion has been on the table.
 We have been lucky so far, so in part, yes.
 The timing of the TBID formation was planned pre-COVID-19 and in-part due to that concern.
+While the TBID will supplement the current funding received from the City of Avalon, the Catalina Island Tourism Authority needs to diversify our funding, should the current level of funding from the City of Avalon be reduced.

 Why is this being done now?

-Actually the plans were first made to investigate the feasibility of a TBID in early 2019.
+Plans were first made to investigate the feasibility of a TBID in early 2019.
 When the various impacts of COVID-19 struck, the work was paused for a few months, then brought back for further investigation, thus the present timing.

 According to a recent analysis by the Travel Analytics Group, of several options investigated including a 2% TBID, a 2% TOT increase, and both shared/non shared resources if TOT were increased, the most impactful combination as far as driving a faster recovery from COVID-19 impacts was a 1% increase in TOT, fully dedicated to the City’s general fund AND a 1% TBID assessment fully dedicated to Tourism Promotion.